Is It Legal To Use Listening Devices In The UK?

 TL;DR: Using a listening device is legal in the UK—as long as you are not invading someone’s privacy without consent.
 This page explains when, where, and how they can be legally used.

 Listening devices, often used for security or investigation, are legal to own.
 Their legality depends entirely on how and where they are used.
 Below we explain what qualifies as a legal use, the types of devices available, and how to avoid breaking UK privacy laws.
+You can also browse our listening devices collection for examples of compliant products.

 What Is a Listening Device?